middelink/mikrotik-fwban/README.md

 Seems kind of self explanatory so I'm not going to explain every item in it.

+Remember you can use the same configurations in the central settings as in the Command Line.

+It is possible to administer more than one Mikrotik by using separate sections for each one.
+Perfect if you want to manage all Mikrotiks for your family, remote office locations or customers.
+You can still use different permanent whitelists and blacklists for each Mikrotik.

+## Command Line Flags

+* --blocktime: Set the life time for dynamically managed entries.
+  The MikroTik will be told to remove the entry from the blacklist after this many hours.
+If autodelete is true mikrotik-fwban will take care of the deletion.
+Default is
+* --filename: Path of the configuration file to read.
+Default is /etc/mikrotik-fwban.cfg.
+* --port: UDP port we listen on for syslog formatted messages.
+  Default is 10514.
+* --autodelete: Autodelete entries when they expire.
+Aka, don't trust Mikrotik to do it for us.
+Default is one week.
+* --verbose: Be more verbose in our logging.
+Default is false.
+* --debug: Be absolutely staggering in our logging.
+Default is false.

 ## Installation

 I presume you have a working experiance with go, a system with systemd